 Important Safety Information

-Patients should not take AFINITOR® (everolimus) Tablets if they are allergic to AFINITOR or to any of its ingredients.
-Patients should tell their health care provider before taking AFINITOR if they are allergic to sirolimus or temsirolimus.
+Do not take AFINITOR® (everolimus) Tablets if you have had a severe allergic reaction to everolimus.
+You should tell your health care provider before taking AFINITOR if you are allergic to sirolimus (Rapamune®) or temsirolimus (Torisel®).

 Lung or Breathing Problems: In some patients, lung or breathing problems may be severe and can even lead to death.
 Patients should tell their health care provider right away if they have any of these symptoms: new or worsening cough, shortness of breath, chest pain, difficulty breathing, or wheezing.